sftcd/openssl/esnistuff/README.md

-- 20230408: added "ech-required" alert as per spec along with other related library error strings; investigating HRR+ECH in the face of errors (bit flip in HRR) or use of wrong public key - seems to be some work to do there, maybe up to and including in spec
+- 20230408: added "ech-required" alert as per spec along with other related library error strings; investigating HRR+ECH in the face of errors (bit flip in HRR) or use of wrong public key - seems to be some work to do there

 - 20230407: finally added not accepting so-called "mandatory" ECHConfig extensions (not a good design idea, but it's in the spec;-()